ayushraj16/ayushraj16/README.md

 ### Hi there! 👋 I’m Ayush K Raj

-I'm a passionate Software Developer and recent B.Tech graduate in Computer Science from Mangalam College of Engineering.
-With hands-on experience in full-stack development, data science, and mobile app development, I enjoy creating projects that solve real-world problems and exploring new technologies to expand my skillset.
+I'm a passionate Data Scientist | AI/ML Engineer | Developer  and recent B.Tech graduate in Computer Science from Mangalam College of Engineering.
+With hands-on experience in data science , artificial intelligence, machine learning , and mobile app development, I enjoy creating projects that solve real-world problems and exploring new technologies to expand my skillset.

 - 🔍 **Currently exploring**: Data Science, AI, and Machine Learning with Zoople Technologies.
 - 🌐 **Tech stack**: Proficient in **Python, C++, Java** with experience in **HTML, CSS, JavaScript**, and **SEO** for web development.